gammasoft71/xtd/examples/xtd.core.examples/io/file_info_append_text/README.md

 is Extra
 Text

-When you run this application a second time, you will see the following output:
+When you run this application a second time, you will see the following output :

 Hello
 And